 He followed in pacifying Jīng Province , and Rén was made Acting General Campaigning South, remaining to garrison Jiānglíng, and resisted Wú officer Zhōu Yú.
 [Zhōu] Yú commanded an army of several tens of thousands to come attack, its front line of several thousand men first arrived, Rén ascended the city wall to observe them, and therefore recruited and gained 300 men, sending his close retainer commander Niú Jīn to oppose and challenge them to battle.
 The rebels were many, [Niú] Jīn’s army was few, and therefore were by them surrounded.

-Chief Clerk Chén Jiǎo was also atop the city wall, saw that [Niú] Jīn and the rest was almost destroyed, and those around all lost color.
+Chief Clerk Chén Jiǎo was also atop the city wall, saw that [Niú] Jīn and the rest were almost destroyed, and those around all lost color.
 Rén’s thoughts and spirit became very furious, and he said to those around him to bring his horse, [Chén] Jiǎo and the rest together grabbed him, saying to Rén: “The rebel army is flourishing, and cannot be opposed.
-Supposing we losing several hundred men what is the hardship, but you General personally go to them!”
+Supposing we lose several hundred men, what is the hardship?
+But you General personally go to them!”

 Rén did not answer, and therefore donned armor and mounted horse, commanding his bannermen soldiers of several tens of cavalry to go out of the city.
 He was from the rebels over a hundred bù, reached a gully, and [Chén] Jiǎo and the rest believed Rén would station above the gully, to be [Niú] Jīn’s support.
 Rén directly crossed the gully and went forward, charging into the rebel encirclement, and [Niú] Jīn and others thus obtained escape.
 The rest of the army were not yet completely out, Rén again directly returned and charged to them, drawing out [Niú] Jīn’s troops, the lost were [only] several men, and the rebel army therefore withdrew.